-For our assessment of Riverside tap water, we aggregated water quality test data from Riverside Public Utilities, the water provider for Riverside, and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
-We cross reference these data with toxicity studies in the scientific and medical literature, and look at upcoming regulatory changes.
-The water filters that we sell in Riverside are optimized with these issues in mind.
+We've aggregated the most current water quality test data from Riverside Public Utilities, the U.S. Environmental Protection Agency (EPA).
+We then cross reference these data with toxicity studies in scientific and medical literature, and supplementary internal data.
+The water filters that we sell in Riverside are optimized to remove detected contaminants.

 Source Of Riverside Drinking Water

-Riverside tap water is groundwater-sourced.
-Water is pumped from the Bunker Hill and Riverside groundwater basins.
-It should be noted that “these sources are considered most vulnerable to historical contamination from industrial and agricultural operations” (see above link to Water Quality Report 2014).
+Riverside gets its drinking water entirely from groundwater sources.
+Water is pumped from the Bunker Hill and Riverside groundwater basins and is treated before being distributed to Riverside residents.
+It should be noted that “these sources are considered most vulnerable to historical contamination from industrial and agricultural operations” (see above link to the 2018 Water Quality Report).

 Arsenic In Riverside Drinking Water

 Arsenic is a cancer-causing toxic heavy metal, that can also lead to other adverse health effects.
 Arsenic originates in the source water.
 While Riverside is in compliance with EPA water quality standards, it should be understood that EPA’s standard balances toxicity against the costs of removing arsenic from drinking water.
-Riverside’s most recent tap water quality report listed average arsenic concentrations of less than 2 parts per billion, with a maximum of 3.5 ppb.
+Riverside’s most recent tap water quality report listed average arsenic concentrations of 1 parts per billion, with a maximum concentration of 2.9 parts per billion.
 We strongly recommend that tap water with more than 1 part per billion be treated to remove arsenic, particularly if there are children in the home.

 Lead In Riverside Drinking Water

 Lead enters Riverside's tap water through older lead service pipes and lead-containing plumbing.
 When corrosion control measures fail (such as what recently happened in Flint, Michigan), lead leaches into drinking water, and can reach unsafe levels.
-Recent analysis for lead in Riverside found 90th percentile concentraions of 5 parts per billion.
-While Riverside's water quality is currently in compliance with federal regulations, EPA and CDC acknowledge that there is no safe level of lead.
+EPA, CDC, and American Academy of Pediatrics all acknowledge that there is no safe level of lead for children.
 In addition, federal regulations cannot take into account levels measured at an individual tap.

 Disinfection Byproducts (DBPs) In Riverside Drinking Water